janneshopman/RKSymFoam/README.md

 ## Using RKSymFoam in your own OpenFOAM cases

-* The entries in system/fvSchemes are not read by RKSymFoam, except potentially for the turbulence model, all other schemes can be set to:
+* The entries in "system/fvSchemes" are not read by RKSymFoam, except potentially for the turbulence model, all other schemes can be set to:

 <pre>
     default         none;
 </pre>

-* In system/fvSolution, the subdictionaries for p and pFinal are named pCorr and pCorrFinal respectively.
+* In "system/fvSolution", the subdictionaries for p and pFinal are named pCorr and pCorrFinal respectively.
-* A subdictionary named RungeKutta has to be added to system/fvSolution, for example:
+* A subdictionary named "RungeKutta" has to be added to "system/fvSolution", for example:

 <pre>